Twin Creeks Technologies: Notable inventions

 Twin Creeks Technologies invented an ion cannon they called Hyperion, which is capable of slicing crystalline silicon layers 20 micrometers thick, instead of the usual 200-micrometer-thick solar cells most produced.
 This is predicted to be able to produce solar cells for less than half the cost.
 CEO Siva Sivaram has stated that the company can now produce solar cells for about 40 cents per watt, which is half the cost of the cheapest solar cells available by others.

 U.S. Patents

 Twin Creeks Technologies, Inc. was issued 32 U.S. Patents for their technology.
+As of September 2nd, 2024, Twin Creeks Technology, Inc has had 105 patents assigned to them.
+(How many are still valid is unknown).